 Once your application has been approved, the PGF program manager will be available to answer any questions regarding your project.
 Until then, you can email firstname.lastname@example.org with any questions you have about the PGF, your project, or sustainability at Mason.

 This is contingent upon your field of study.
 Contact your advisor to find out whether you can use your project as an independent study.
-If you are receiving class credit for your project, wages can not be part of the grant request.

 Yes, but they must ideally include an experiential learning component.
 In other words, the company hired to do the feasibility study (if not Mason students or faculty) must be willing and able to include students in their efforts.
 The answer would be more affirmative if the study is done by Mason faculty and students.